unloggedio/unlogged-java-agent/doc/features-en.md

     * Create your own analysis program with selogger.reader.LogDirectory and EventReader classes.

 testdata.bat.txt is an example batch file for Windows to execute the three steps described above for testdata package in selogger.
-You may execute it by removing the extension .txt.
+You may execute it by removing the com.insidious.plugin.extension .txt.

 ## Features